Asphodeline lutea

 Asphodeline lutea (king's spear, yellow asphodel) is a perennial plant native to southeastern Europe, northern Africa, the Caucasus and the Levant.
 It is grown as a landscaping plant.

-It has been associated with the Asphodel of the underworld, but see also the closely related Asphodelus ramosus.
+It has been associated with the Asphodel of the Ancient Greek underworld, but so has the closely related Asphodelus ramosus.

 Description

 Asphodeline lutea reaches 3 to 4 ft tall and 1 to 2 ft wide.
 The grey-green leaves are 1 ft tall, with the flower stalk growing 3 to 4 ft bearing a dense raceme of 1 in bright yellow flowers.